rahasak/ops/devops.md

 dev and ops services needs to communicate via `kafka`. dev service sends phone no to ops service(via kafka). ops service validates phone no and send response back to dev service(via kafka).
 Develop dev and ops service with any language(`golang/scala/python` would be prefer).
-Try to integrate these services with `docker`
+Try to integrate these services with `docker`.
+Publish the service source codes in github.